Last updated on March 9th, 2022

-I still had a great sense of disappointment from not really being able to see Table Mountain in a proper way.
+I still had a great sense of disappointment from not being able to see Table Mountain properly.
 Visibility was practically zero the day before and I was contemplating simply heading back up there via the cable car.
 There are other, more unconventional, ways to see the mountain and I decided to be adventurous this time.
 I headed back to the Waterfront and checked out a few paragliding and helicopter ride options.
 I eventually settled for Helicopter Tours Cape Town who had a small shop in Market Square.
-They offer a few choices including flying over Robben Island, Cape Town to the Cape of Good Hope, a two oceans tour and the one I went for, the Atlantic tour. for 1300R, you’ll be flown for about an hour for spectacular views of the city and the surrounding countryside.
+They offer a few choices including flying over Robben Island, Cape Town to the Cape of Good Hope, a two oceans tour, and the one I went for, the Atlantic tour. for 1300R, you’ll be flown for about an hour for spectacular views of the city and the surrounding countryside.

-You’ll start off by flying over the Waterfront and getting excellent views of Table Mountain.
+You’ll start by flying over the Waterfront and getting excellent views of Table Mountain.
 From up here, you can now better understand how the city is essentially nestled between mountains and peaks.

 From here, it’s south along the coast and over Cape Town’s finest beaches at Clifton and Camps Bay.

 You’ll then fly further along the rugged coast towards Hout Bay.
 You’ll be able to get up close and personal with the 12 Apostles and get a better sense of the sheer magnitude of the Table Mountain range.

 After flying over Hout Bay and its harbor, you’ll see how the road starts to snake its way towards Chapman’s Peak.
 We’ll explore this famous scenic road by car tomorrow so this is a great sneak preview of what’s to come.
 It’s one final push southward on this flight over long Noordhoek Beach before turning around and flying towards Cape Town from its eastern side, along lush countryside and vineyards.